 MNIST Dataset and TensorFlow

 The MNIST dataset is one of the most widely recognized datasets available to the public.
 It is a balanced set (an equivalent number of elements in each classification) of images of handwritten digits ranging from 0 to 9 and contains a total of 60,000 training images and 10,000 test images.
 Each image is sized at 28 x 28 pixels, totaling 784 mapped values to input and evaluate.
 These mapped values are assigned to a one dimensional vector, x in expression (1).
-Due to the size of the dataset, training time may take up to 10 minutes for most modern computers but for specialized equipment such as a NVIDIA Graphics Processing Unit (GPU) or Google Tensor Processing Unit (TPU), the same network may only take a minute or seconds as these devices are far more capable performing matrix computations.[6]
+Due to the size of the dataset, training time may take up to 10 minutes for most modern computers.
+For specialized equipment such as a NVIDIA Graphics Processing Unit (GPU) or Google Tensor Processing Unit (TPU), the same network may only take a minute or seconds as these devices are far more capable performing matrix computations.[6]
 As such, our primary testing platforms utilized a NVIDIA GTX 1070 GPU, which contains 1920 CUDA cores found in the Jetson, for our initial validation tests.

 As the Jetson TX1 natively supports several deep learning libraries, the library we implemented for this study is the TensorFlow open-source, Python-based library created by Google.[7]
 The library contains common neural network elements that were utilized in the creation of our model such as predefined optimizers and activation functions.
 As such, TensorFlow was chosen over other alternative neural network libraries such as Keras and Caffe.